Prof. Jo Barraket On What You Need To Know To Help Social Enterprise Thrive & Create Positive Change

 So, for example, one of them might be very much focused on generating revenue to re-invest in managing the park.
 That's quite different to a social enterprise that itself is a demonstration project that is providing strong demonstration of effective ways of living sustainably, where we might just want that one to break even.

-So, we need to be constantly talking to ourselves and reminding ourselves what the functions are to make sure that business engine of the organisation's running steadily, but that we're always aligned with mission.
+we need to be constantly talking to ourselves and reminding ourselves what the functions are to make sure that the business engine of the organisation's running steadily, but that we're always aligned with mission.

 And I think the other thing that we've learned is that the huge value and support that resides within the CERES community and wider networks, and that something we've discussing at both board and management level, is that we've got a very high degree of brand recognition, because three generations of Victorian kids have been to CERES on a school excursion.
 Really, what we've been talking about, is how can we better leverage that brand recognition and reputation to support not just our own organisation but our wider vision for more sustainable and just ways of living.